Word association. Carbs. First thing that comes to mind. What is it? (Don’t worry, this is a safe place.)

-What’s the simplest way to prove that carbs are not inherently fattening?
-I guess it would be to find entire populations of free-living humans who gorge on carbs every day, are otherwise unexceptional, and aren’t the least bit fat—like, at all.
+What is the simplest way to prove that carbs are not inherently fattening?
+I guess it would be to find entire populations of free-living humans who gorge on carbs every day, are otherwise unexceptional, and aren’t the least bit fat.
 So that’s what I did.

 Ask the Kitavans.
 They’re a Melanesian people whose diet was 69% carbs7—mainly from tubers and fruit—when they were studied in the ’90s (an excellent decade).
-Unlike us, the Kitavans were extremely skinny—the average middle-aged Kitavan man and woman had BMIs of 20 of 18, respectively.8
+Wait for it…the Kitavans were extremely skinny.
+The average middle-aged Kitavan man and woman had BMIs of 20 of 18, respectively.8

-But were the Kitavans skinny-fat?
-Did their feathery weights belie closet, carb-fueled health problems?
+Were the Kitavans skinny-fat?
+Did their feathery weights belie some sort of carb-fueled health problems?
 The evidence suggests a hard no. In Kitava, heart disease and stroke, for example, were virtually nonexistent.9

 You really can’t explain the Kitavans away.
 They ate all the food they wanted.
-According to the lead scientist, in Kitava, “lack of food is an unknown concept.”10
+According to the lead scientist studying them, “lack of food is an unknown concept.”10

 Nor were they very active.
 They weren’t sedentary, but their average daily calorie expenditure (for you sticklers) was ~1.7x their basal metabolic rate—which is only “moderately active.”11 There are plenty of obese people more active than this.